frederickaplan/fdh/files/PART2/fdh-2-4.md

 ## Theses

-1) For creating digital representations of these texts one needs to combine powerful digital typography and universal textual representations standards

-2) Standard exist to encode characters and texts
+1) Widely accepted standard exist to encode characters

-3) Still, some dispute exist on how to do it.
+2) For texts, there are still some debates

 ## Encoding Characters

+### Early encoding of characters

+- Braille
+- Morse code
+- Telegraph

-#### ASCII
+### ASCII

 ASCII (American Standard Code for Information Interchange) was an early stage coded character set developed in 1964.

 It was fine for encoding basic texts in English but not adequate for most other language in Latin scripts and obvisouly not adapted for languages in other scripts.

-#### Unicode
+### Unicode

+Unicode is an 8, 16, or 32 bit encoded database of characters.

 Unicode is not concerned with Glyphs.
 Unicode is concerned with Character (abstract unit of meaning) and not in principle concerned with Glyphs (specific shape, and therefore typefaces and fonts).